dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 dotnet add package Microsoft.EntityFrameworkCore.SqlServer
 ```

 You can indicate a specific version install in the `dotnet add package` command, using the `-v` modifier.
-E.g. to install EF Core 2.0 packages, append `-v 2.0.0` to the command.
+For example, to install EF Core 2.0 packages, append `-v 2.0.0` to the command.

 EF Core includes a set of [additional commands for the `dotnet` CLI](../../miscellaneous/cli/dotnet.md), starting with `dotnet ef`.
 In order to use the `dotnet ef` CLI commands, your application’s `.csproj` file needs to contain the following entry: